Rinchu93/cgal/Guidelines/Source_code_management/Developing-Features-with-Git.md

 > git push private-mine Pkg-modif-jenny # private option
 ```

-Note that if Adam or Jenny did a modification that (s)he pushed into cgal-dev, when
+Note that if Adam or Jenny did a modification that (s)he pushed into the private repository, when
 ready the other remotes can be updated by simply pushing the branch into them.